Rigby Hill Walking Track in the Blue Mountains

 Rigby Hill Track Notes

 The short hike up to Rigby Hill is a fun walk through fantastic scenery.
-The track itself is a bit rough at times, and there are a few steep sections, but overall it’s a relatively easy walk.
+The track is a bit rough at times, with a few steep sections, but overall, it’s a relatively easy walk.

-Wearing good walking shoes is recommended, though, as the walking path sometimes is a bit challenging.
+Good walking shoes are recommended, as the walking path can be a bit challenging in certain sections.
 The return walk can easily be completed within one hour, including time spent enjoying the views.

 It’s a small parking area that fills up quickly on the weekends because the popular Pierces Pass also starts from there.
-You can try parking a bit further up the road if the parking area is full.
+You can try parking a bit further up the road if the parking area is at capacity.

 The walking track is very easy to follow, from start to finish.